 The following description of the capital stock of the Company gives effect to the consummation of the transactions contemplated under "Capitalization," which will occur prior to or simultaneously with this offering, the proposed sale of shares of Class A Common Stock by the Company in this offering and, except as otherwise provided below, the proposed sale of shares of New Preferred Stock by the Company in the Preferred Stock Offering.
-Our capital stock consists of (i) authorized shares of Common Stock, \$0.01 par value per share, which consists of (a) shares of Class A Common Stock, of which shares are outstanding (shares assuming the underwriters overallotment option is exercised), (b) shares of Class B Common Stock, of which shares are outstanding, and (c) shares of Class C Common Stock, of which shares of preferred stock, par value \$ shares are outstanding, and (ii) authorized shares per share, which consists of shares of Series A Preferred Stock, none of which is outstanding, shares of Series E Preferred Stock, none of which is outstanding and shares of New Preferred shares of Series B shares are outstanding.
-In the event the Preferred Stock Stock, of which Offering were not consummated, there would be no shares of New Preferred Stock outstanding, and there would be 140,000 shares of Series A Preferred, of which shares would be outstanding and (b) 150,000 shares of Series B Preferred Stock outstanding.
+Our capital stock consists of (i) authorized shares of Common Stock, \$0.01 par value per share, which consists of (a) shares of Class A Common Stock, of which shares are outstanding (shares assuming the underwriters overallotment option is exercised), (b) shares of Class B shares of Class C Common Stock, of which shares are outstanding, and (c) Common Stock, of which shares are outstanding, and (ii) authorized shares of preferred stock, par value \$ per share, which consists of shares of Series A Preferred Stock, none of which is outstanding, shares of Series B shares of New Preferred Preferred Stock, none of which is outstanding and Stock, of which shares are outstanding.
+In the event the Preferred Stock Offering were not consummated, there would be no shares of New Preferred Stock outstanding, and there would be 140,000 shares of Series A Preferred, of which shares would be outstanding and (b) 150,000 shares of Series B Preferred Stock outstanding.
 There is no established trading market for our Common Stock or New Preferred Stock.
 The following summary is qualified in its entirety by reference to our Amended and Restated Certificate of Incorporation, which is filed as an exhibit to the Registration Statement of which this prospectus is a part.